How to Create a Social Media Content Calendar and Stay Organized

 With the templates and color codes created, you can now start filling in the details you want to be part of your calendar.
 The following is an example of a filled one-week social media calendar template from Semrush.

-6. Define Your Social Media Posting Schedule
+6. Set Your Social Media Posting Schedule

-You now know what channels you will use, the content you will be posting, and have created the templates you will use.
 Like with blogs, your planner is incomplete until you define the ideal time for posting on each social media channel.

-Define how frequently you’ll post on your page.
+Determine how frequently you’ll post on your page.
 Some businesses perform best when they post every day, others three times a week, and others several times a day.

 The following is an example of a posting frequency schedule based on HubSpot’s 2022 state of marketing report.